Preparing Inbound Shipments

 1. Parcels containing multiple units should not exceed 25 inches on each side.

-2. Use Regular slotted cartons with B-Flute, ECT-32 (edge crush test), and 200 lbs/sq. inch (burst strength).
+2. Use Regular slotted cartons with B-Flute, ECT-32 (edge crush test) or higher, and 200 lbs/sq. inch (burst strength) or higher.

 4. Use strong tape designed for shipping.